Kentico/xperience-component-samples/Kentico.InlineEditor.RichText/README.md

 The rich text inline editor for editing rich text in a "WYSIWYG" manner.

 ## Requirements
-* **Kentico 12.0.38** or later versions contain the [Froala editor](https://www.froala.com/wysiwyg-editor) license and are required to use this component.
+* **Kentico 12.0.38** or later version is required to use this component.
+The **[Froala editor](https://www.froala.com/wysiwyg-editor) license** is also included in these versions, you do not need to buy your own license to use this component.

 ## Download & installation
 1. Clone this repository to your file system.